 This code has been established to support a spiritual and holistic culture in which members and the Alliance will prosper and thereby enhance our public image, community recognition and acceptance.

 Service: When dealing with members and the public, be honest, courteous and respectful.
 Give accurate and truthful information, prompt attention and observe fairness, equity and empathy in all dealings.
-All activities and services provided to Minors, the Aged and Disabled are provided by authorised adults having a current Working With Children Clearance (WWCC).
+All activities and services provided to Minors, the Aged and Disabled are provided by authorised adults having a current Working With Children Clearance (WWCC) or Exemption.

 Behaviour: Members may only claim to have those skills and abilities which they can demonstrate and are accredited to use.
 Members perform their duties unaffected by medication, alcohol or other drugs whilst their appearance is neat, tidy, professional and appropriate for their activity.
-Members must eliminate all forms of discrimination, harassment and vilification towards any race, colour or creed.
-Respect the broadest diversity and understanding of their own modality as well as of other people.
+Members must eliminate all forms of discrimination, harassment and vilification towards any race, colour, creed or any other reason.
+Respect the broadest diversity and understanding of their own service/modality as well as of other people.
 Do not use their positions to exert any influence over others at any time or claim to provide a cure for any medical condition or provide any financial or legal advice.

 Teamwork: Members work together towards agreed goals and communicate regularly with one another.
 They are encouraged to look for ways to improve methods and processes of their activity, modalities and solve any problems.
 They provide guidance, coaching, ensure appropriate on-going training and development and recognise results.

 Standards: Members have a personal responsibility to comply with identified fraternity standards, paying appropriate attention to quality and detail.
-They satisfactorily meet the requirements of their modality, follow instructions which are reasonable and lawful, and within their capability and training.
+They satisfactorily meet the requirements of their service/modality, follow instructions which are reasonable and lawful, and within their capability and training.
 Members refuse participation in illegal, corrupt or fraudulent conduct.
 Members are expected to observe their standards and Articles of Faith to the highest degree of integrity by example.
-Members have the choice to charge for their goods and services.
+Members have the choice to charge for the provision of their goods and services or may decide to provide their services at no charge or fee.

-Use of Resources: The Alliance operates as a Not For Profit and Charitable organisation.
+Use of Resources: The Alliance operates as a Not For Profit, Charitable and Benevolent based organisation.
 Members must ensure they have the necessary delegation for all authorised expenditure.
 They carefully and economically use their materials, facilities, funds, people and equipment for authorised purposes, and take reasonable steps to prevent any misuse by others.

 Commitment: Members provide quality services and support in their approved modality.
 All conflicts of interest are disclosed.
 Members avoid actions that bring their Alliance, group, modality or other people into disrepute.

 Safety: Members ensure that the health, safety and welfare of themselves, other members and the public is not in any way endangered.
 The Alliance has a Do No Harm Policy for all services provided by members.
-It is essential that any situation requiring immediate medical attention is referred without delay to professional medical practitioners.
+It is essential that any situation requiring immediate medical attention is referred or taken without delay to professional medical practitioners or a hospital.

 The Alliance has a Safety Policy that requires a Risk Management Plan for every activity at every location and include where possible the provision of a qualified First-Aid Officer for every public event.